 Covering poop is a normal cat behavior, right?
 Not necessarily.
 Wild cats that bury their excrement do so for basically two reasons: one is to keep their presence unknown from possible predators.
 The other is to show that they are not challenging more dominant cats.
 These more dominant cats rarely bury feces, and often leave waste on grassy tussocks that elevate and make it even more prominent.

 So, it seems the only reason for a domesticated cat to bury her poop is if there is a dominant cat in the house.
-However, it is a very natural cat behavior.
+However, burying excrement is a very natural cat behavior.
 Why then is your cat not doing it?

 Humans have encouraged the behavior in our pet cats, by selectively choosing (and breeding) the ones that are “clean.”
 Cats that leave their excrement uncovered for the world to admire are not abnormal—they’re just being cats.

 If your kitty has always dug-and-covered as normal litter box behavior, and suddenly makes a statement with uncovered poop, ask yourself what else has changed.
 This may be the cat’s way of sending a smelly signal to other cats (or even a stray hanging around outside the window) that the territory is owned.

 In the wild, dominant cats (including jaguars, leopards, lions, and tigers) that are competing for territory don't bury their feces, sending a message that they are declaring that spot at theirs.
-So a domesticated cat may choose not to bury their poop to let other cats—or their owner—know "I am here."
+A domesticated cat may choose not to bury their poop to let other cats—or their owner—know "I am here."
 Even if a cat has lived in the same place for a while, he may not feel it is his territory.
 The smell of their poop shows that particular cat's presence.